 Traditional Criminal Investigator Degree Programs

 The Fox Valley Technical College certificate program in Criminal Investigations introduces students to various aspects of investigation, including crime scene analysis, interviewing, and computer crime investigations.
 The program comprises 16 credits and can be completed in one year.
 Courses include Interview & Interrogation, Basic Crime Scene Photography, and Investigating Internet Crime.
-Credits from previous study can be easily transferred towards the certificate program or the certificate credits can be used towards another associate’s or bachelor’s degree program at many of the college’s affiliates.
-Further study is available through the university’s associate’s degree in criminal justice, associate’s degree in forensic science, or technical degree in law enforcement.
+Qualifying credits from previous study can be transferred towards the certificate program and the certificate credits can be used towards another associate's or bachelor's degree program at many of the college's affiliates.
+Further study is available through the university's associate's degree in criminal justice, associate's degree in forensic science, or technical degree in law enforcement.
 Students benefit from the National Criminal Justice Training Center, which provides additional training opportunities and professional development to law enforcement professionals in all areas.

 Online Criminal Investigations Degree Programs